oanda/apidocs/v1/rates.md

 #### Input Query Parameters

 instruments
-: _Required_  A (URL encoded, *%2C*) comma separated list of instruments to fetch prices for.
+: _Required_  An URL encoded (*%2C*) comma separated list of instruments to fetch prices for.
 Values should be one of the available instrument from the /v1/instruments response.

 #### Example
     curl -X GET "http://api-sandbox.oanda.com/v1/quote?instruments=EUR_USD%2CUSD_JPY%2CEUR_CAD"